Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 composed of one or more fragments.
 The [=media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a segment containing a single fragment containing a single chunk.
-Alternatively additional signalling may be defined for the segment, fragment, chunk structure in next version.
-In this text we use [=media fragment=] to denote the structure combination moof mdat.
+In this text we use
+[=media fragment=] to denote the structure combination moof mdat.
 For example the styp box can be used to signal if the following structure is a CMAF fragment, chunk, or segment.